RocketCommunicationsInc/astro/packages/astro-uxds/_content/fd-service-ux-design/about-the-fd-designs.md

 :::col
 The properties pane displays various attributes an operator may expect to see when selecting an item in the scenarios panel.

-1. **Properties** - displays select items attributes and/or properties
+1. **Properties** - Displays select items attributes and/or properties.
-2. **Properties Settings** - users can edit what properties they wish to display in the properties pane, using the properties settings feature.
+2. **Properties Settings** - Users can edit what properties they wish to display in the properties pane, using the properties settings feature.

 :::